seb-goodman/blog/src/content/blog/pythons-uv-is-mismarketed/index.md

 The fundamental problem uv solves - and where it should focus its messaging - is tool sprawl.
 Python workflows used to be a Frankenstein's monster of different tools, each with their own configuration files and their own ways of breaking.

 uv has killed this monster.
-It's a _complete_ Python toolchain replacement.
+It's become a _complete_ Python toolchain replacement.

 - **Package management**: Replaces pip, pip-tools, pipenv, poetry
 - **Virtual environments**: Replaces venv, virtualenv, conda